bobbyy16/Yelp-camp/README.md

 # Yelp-camp
-This is for people who are looking for camp grounds
+This is for people who are looking for camp ground

-.